 The following health sciences programs offer one or more courses in either an internet or hybrid format: Advanced Medical Coding, Breast Sonography, CT/MRI, Emergency Medical Science, Health Information Technology, Mammography, Medical Assisting, Medical Dosimetry, Nuclear Medicine, Occupational Therapy Assistant, Positron Emission Tomography, Polysomnography, Radiation Therapy, and Radiography.

-Associate Degree Nursing, Cardiovascular Sonography/Echocardiography, Medical Sonography, Respiratory Therapy, and Therapeutic Massage offer no online instruction but will use various electronic means (i.e., email, MOODLE) to communicate with students.
+Associate Degree Nursing, Cardiovascular Sonography/Echocardiography, Medical Sonography, and Respiratory Therapy offer no online instruction but will use various electronic means (i.e., email, MOODLE) to communicate with students.
 For example, instructors may use MOODLE to post announcements, syllabi, course schedules, course materials and assignments, grades, etc. Students may also be required to submit electronic assignments, respond to email, etc.

 Students considering applying for health sciences programs should review the Distance Education Department’s Frequently Asked Questions to learn the processes and requirements for online education.